Skip to main content

 Abstract

 Simulated ground motions are increasingly used in earthquake engineering, particularly in regions with sparse strong-motion recordings where constraining non-ergodic ground-motion models (GMMs) remains challenging.
 Physics-based simulations (PBS) can reproduce key source and wave-propagation effects but are often limited to low frequencies, whereas stochastic methods are computationally efficient but typically lack physically coherent three-component behaviour and realistic near-fault features.
-Here we develop a hybrid broadband framework with three main innovations (i) an enhanced artificial neural network (ANN) that predicts short-period spectral accelerations (SAs) from long-period PBS SAs and scalar source-site predictor variables, while jointly modelling the three ground-motion components, (ii) a transfer learning strategy that enables regional calibration in data-limited settings, and (iii) an explicit multivariate correlation model for within-event residuals that restores realistic broadband dependence jointly across space, periods, and components.
-The approach is validated using regional 3D PBS of the Mw 6.5 and Mw 6.4 June 2000 South Iceland earthquakes.
-The resulting broadband fields reproduce observed short-period attenuation and near-fault saturation, match the local Icelandic GMM trends, and preserve physically plausible directionality and component ratios, including spatially varying FN/FP patterns and V/H ratios consistent with empirical models.
+Here we develop a hybrid broadband framework with three main innovations (i) an enhanced artificial neural network (ANN) that predicts short-period spectral accelerations (SAs) from long-period PBS SAs and scalar source-site predictor variables, while jointly modelling the three ground-motion components, (ii) a transfer learning strategy that enables regional calibration in data-limited settings, and (iii) an explicit multivariate correlation model for within-event residuals that introduces realistic broadband dependence jointly across space, periods, and components.
+The approach is evaluated using regional 3D PBS of the Mw 6.5 and Mw 6.4 June 2000 South Iceland earthquakes.
+For this case study, the resulting broadband fields reproduce observed short-period attenuation and near-fault saturation, are consistent with local Icelandic GMM trends, and preserve physically plausible directionality and component ratios, including spatially varying FN/FP patterns and V/H ratios consistent with empirical models.
 Inter-period correlations of within-event residuals follow established empirical trends and, importantly, remain continuous across the stochastic–PBS transition, while spatial correlation ranges are comparable to published observations.
-Owing to its computational efficiency, the framework is well suited for seismic hazard and risk applications that require spatially and spectrally coherent broadband ground motions in dense spatial grids.
+Owing to its computational efficiency, the framework provides a practical basis for generating spatially and spectrally coherent broadband ground-motion fields for scenario-based hazard and risk applications.

 DOI